-If an elimination trial is needed for your Boston Terrier, you can try a hypoallergenic dog food such as Jiminy's Good Grub or Cricket Crave for a period of 8 to 12 weeks.
+If an elimination trial is needed for your Boston Terrier, you can try a gut friendly dog food such as Jiminy's Good Grub or Cricket Crave for a period of 8 to 12 weeks.
 This will help you figure out what your pet is allergic to, and make it easier to get your pet's allergy symptoms under control.

 Solutions for Allergies and Your Boston Terrier

 Allergies are often a life-long issue that has to be managed rather than cured.
 Once you determine the cause of your pet's allergies, your job is to help your pet avoid these allergens.
 Treatment starts with avoiding the allergens when you can, although it is not always possible to avoid pollen, dust or other environmental allergens.
 You want to pay attention to the integrity of your dog's skin to look for signs of scratching, and contact a veterinarian when your dog is itching too much.